 - Universal Design (development applications only)

-Priority Project Types of the MNRTF Board for 2012 are:
+Priority Project Types of the MNRTF Board are:

 - Wildlife/Ecological Corridors and Winter Deeryard Acquisitions